 While you are abroad: E-mail the UA with any questions or concerns that may arise.
 Keep all your syllabi, notes, written work, and any and all written evaluations you receive, to aid the DUS in evaluating your coursework.
 If evaluations are typically given orally, ask about the possibility of a written version of the evaluation.

-Upon your return: Follow the procedures for evaluation of transfer and study-abroad credits described in the previous section.
+Upon your return: Follow the procedures for evaluation of transfer and study-abroad credits on page X.